 All assigned readings are required and should be read in advance of the appropriate class period.
 They are available through online booksellers (e.g., Amazon.com).
 I'll announce which of the chapters in the books below you should read prior to each class.
 In addition, you will be responsible for reading the articles/handouts related to the topic in question (e.g., Intellectual Assessment) that are posted in the appropriate folder on Canvas.
 Although not required for purchase, you will also be expected to read the appropriate manuals for the tests you are learning to administer and interpret.
-These are available for checkout in the Learning Technology Center (LTC).
+These are available for checkout in the Learning Technology Center (LTC), which is located on the fifth floor of the building.